Matt Lauer scrubbed from Rockefeller Christmas Tree Lighting amid sexual harassment allegations

 Soon after, Variety reported that Lauer had a history of being inappropriate with female staffers, allegedly exposing himself to someone on one occasion, gifting a sex toy to someone else on another occasion and, according to a separate report from the New York Times, reportedly having sex with a staff member who claimed she felt pressured to not refuse his advances.

-Luckily for fans, while Lauer’s absence was noticeable, the show carried a lot of star power to compensate for his absence with performances by artists including Jennifer Nettles, Leslie Odom Jr., Pentatonix, Seal, Gwen Stefani, Train and The Tenors.
+But for most fans, while Lauer’s absence was noticeable, the show carried a lot of star power to compensate for his absence with performances by artists including Jennifer Nettles, Leslie Odom Jr., Pentatonix, Seal, Gwen Stefani, Train and The Tenors.
 Still, some Twitter user took notice of the 59-year-old’s absence.

 “Damn I didn’t realize Matt Lauer was fired on the day of the Rockefeller Christmas tree special.
 That must have caused some chaos,” one user wrote.